Fedesgh/Best_portfolio_with_Efficient_frontier/README.md

 ## Idea
-Using yfinance we want find the best portfolio given an upper bound risk, and a list of stocks.
+Using yfinance we want to find the best portfolio given an upper bound risk, and a list of stocks.

 ## Functions